A mother’s job is never done.

 It’s planning birthday parties.
 Ordering the food, cake, and decorations.
 Reserving the event space.
 Setting up the bounce house and keeping your fingers crossed nobody breaks a bone.
 Cleaning up.
 Sending thank-you notes.
 It’s also sending your kids to their friends’ parties on the weekends, which means planning carpools and buying presents (Cha-ching $).

 It’s being a house manager.
 Taking out the trash and emptying the dishwasher (or delegating others to do it.)
 Folding endless piles of laundry.
 Making beds only to have them undone several hours later.
-Calling the Toronto plumbers from Absolute Draining & Plumbing because your shower’s been clogged for a week.
+Calling the plumber because your shower’s been clogged for a week.
 Paying bills.

 It’s being a therapist.
 You’re a referee to sibling and friend drama.
 Helping your kids navigate social situations and learning how to cope with life’s disappointments by being a good example yourself (even when you sometimes fail and that’s okay.)
 It’s dealing with a child’s tantrums why trying not to lose your mind.